jcubic/jquery-terminal-wiki/Formatting-and-Syntax-Highlighting.md

 Note: one more limitation of formatters is that they are executed on strings between formatting so above formatter will not create infinite loop of replacement.
 With the exception of formatter like `$.terminal.nested_formatting` which is always added to the list when including the library.

 If you want to have formatters based on interpreters, like for instance, a *mysql* command that have *SQL* syntax and a *js* command to have *javascript* formatting etc... then you can create a stack of formatters (stack is the kind of the data structure [more on Wikipedia](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))).
 Example how to do that is in [example section on a web site](https://terminal.jcubic.pl/examples.php#syntax_highlight).

+if you want to see example of more advanced formatter you can check [xml_formatting.js](https://github.com/jcubic/jquery.terminal/blob/master/js/xml_formatting.js) that add handy html like tags to color the text.
+It use stack data structure to handle nesting (like in html).